 Source: Terror From The Deep T'Leth mission briefing

 This level looks like the second part of an Artefact Site mission, but the map layout is different and there are only two levels (or "floors").
-You must kill all aliens as you move your units to the lift (bright yellow floor) and press the "abort mission" button.
+You must kill all aliens or move your units to the lift (bright yellow floor) and press the "abort mission" button.
 Note that this lift is on the upper level (l1).

 The map consists of three very large rooms and a multitude of smaller chambers.
 Most of these are connected to 3-4 other chambers, which makes them good for setting ambushes - watch your back!
 The large rooms are usually filled alien power generators, hibernation chambers and the like, and are less likely to hold aliens.
 Instead, most aliens will reside in the smaller rooms, either patrolling around the lower floor or hiding on the upper one.
 The aliens are not very aggressive; most will hole up and MC your troops.